SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2024-12-10-mandarc-rocketScience.md

 > MY MOTHER IS A TRAITOR TO OUR FAMILY!
 >
-> SHE BROUGHT IN AN OUTSIDER AND ALLOWED HIM PRIVLEDGE HE HAD NOT EARNED!
+> SHE BROUGHT IN AN OUTSIDER AND ALLOWED HIM PRIVILEGE HE HAD NOT EARNED!

 #### CEDRIC